ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab2/README.md

     `for status in tweepy.Cursor(api.home_timeline).items(10):`<br />
 * Doing tweet processing directly to status.text will cause the output of the list to have the unicode sign literal as shown in example below:<br />
     `[u'Amsterdam', u',', u'Netherlands', u'to', u'Bangkok', u',', u'Thailand', u'for', u'only', u'\u20ac', u'326', u'roundtrip', u'(', u'min', u'2', u'pax', u')', u'with', u'@SingaporeAir', u'.', u'\u2026', u'https://t.co/BqM0VJLuE9']`
-* In order to remove the unicode sign 'u', we used json.dumps function:<br /> `"Amsterdam, Netherlands to Bangkok, Thailand for only €326 roundtrip (min 2 pax) with @SingaporeAir.… https://t.co/BqM0VJLuE9"`
+* In order to remove the unicode sign 'u', we used json.dumps function, and the output will be:<br /> `"Amsterdam, Netherlands to Bangkok, Thailand for only €326 roundtrip (min 2 pax) with @SingaporeAir.… https://t.co/BqM0VJLuE9"`
-* We use substring [1:-1] to remove the double quote produces in front and end of json dump output.
-Output of tweet processing is as following: <br />
+* We then use substring [1:-1] to remove the double quote produced in front and end of json dump output.
+Our sample output of tweet processing is as following: <br />
     `['Amsterdam', ',', 'Netherlands', 'to', 'Bangkok', ',', 'Thailand', 'for', 'only', '\\', 'u20ac326', 'roundtrip', '(', 'min', '2', 'pax', ')', 'with', '@SingaporeAir', '.', '\\', 'u2026', 'https://t.co/BqM0VJLuE9']`